erc7579/erc7579-implementation/erc.md

 - MUST implement authorization control.
 For execute functions with `fromModule` in their name, this MUST be scoped to only allow enabled modules to call the function.
 For all other execute functions, this MUST be scoped to allow the ERC-4337 Entrypoint to call the function and MAY be scoped to allow `msg.sender == address(this)`.
 - MUST revert if the call was not successful.

-If the smart account does not support any of the execute functions, it MUST implement the function and have it revert.

 #### Account configurations

 When enabling or disabling a module on a smart account, it